Why build an Arabic website, or an Arabic version of an existing website? Here are a few facts that go towards answering that question...

 This ensures any changes can be done quickly and cheaply but all stakeholders can still see exactly what the final site will look like - a major advantage over wireframes.
 Additionally, if the HTML/CSS is of high quality it can be used for Alpha, Beta and Production.

-The prototyping tool we've been using to redesign the University of Dammam website (which launches in a few weeks) is called PatternLab.
+The prototyping tool we used to redesign the University of Dammam website (opens in new tab) is called PatternLab (opens in new tab).
 This is based around the useful concept of creating pages via atoms, molecules, organisms and templates.

 05. Make it mobile friendly